lpoaura/GN2PG/README.rst

 Init config file
 ################

+This command init a TOML config file in user home dir, named as you want.
+DO NOT SPECIFY PATH!

 .. code-block:: bash

-    gn2gn_cli --init
+    gn2gn_cli --init <myconfigfile>

-This command init a TOML config file in user home dir, named as you want

-Config file is structured as this. ``source`` block can be duplicate as many as needed (on block for each source).
+Config file is structured as this. ``[[source]]`` block can be duplicate as many as needed (one block for each source).

 .. code-block:: TOML